This HBO documentary has so many creepy moments that it’s difficult for any to stand out. Here’s one that did.

 If I’d grown up in the 80s, I might have had different memories: an impossibly talented vocal acrobat who (along with Quincy Jones) created the 80s as they are now remembered.

-But even then there was something “off” about him, something indefinably wrong.
-In 1984 Michael Jackson won eight Grammy awards for Thriller, which had sold thirty-four million copies in twenty months.
+But even in his glory days there was something “off” about Michael, as though every camera was looking at him from slightly the wrong angle.
+In 1984 he swept up eight Grammy awards for Thriller, which had sold thirty-four million copies in twenty months.
 He was accompanied to the awards ceremony by Brooke Shields, one of the most desirable women on the planet, but he spent the entire evening ignoring her in favor of twelve-year-old Emmanuel Lewis, who sat on his lap.

-It’s a documentary about false and true narratives: it doesn’t hide (for example) the fact that Safechuck and Robson testified that Michael Jackson never touched them during the Jim Chandler trial in 1993.
+It’s a documentary about false and true narratives: it doesn’t hide (for example) the fact that Safechuck and Robson testified that Michael Jackson never touched them during the 1993 Jim Chandler trial.
 However, it puts this in proper context – they were kids who had been Michael’s favorite.
 They wanted to be his favorite again.
 They wanted his approval, his love, and when Michael coached them on what to say in court, they said it.

 The documentary runs for four hours.
 There’s a lot of biographical detail on two people you’ve probably never heard of unless you’re a hardcore Jacko defender with his entire legal saga pinned on the wall with red tape (in which case, your opinions about Safechuck and Robson are probably negative).
 At first homespun folksy stories of S&R’s childhoods seem pointless, but they quickly prove their worth: Jackson is such a massive figure that it’s easy for everyone in his orbit to seem like a 2D cutouts, as inhuman as the dancing zombies in “Thriller”.
 The director wanted to make the accusers seem like people you know.

 If so, it worked.
 I believe them.
 They seem credible.
 Misremembering a date or a location is typical when twenty five years have passed, and so is feeling affection for one’s molester.
 There’s detailed descriptions of sex acts, which gives the documentary a compulsive rubbernecking-the-car-crash aspect.
 Tip: if you don’t want to hear stuff like “In Paris, he introduced me to masturbation”, maybe watch Regular Show instead.
-Even more unsettling is the desperate manipulation Michael tried towards the end to stop his entire house of cards collapsing.
+Equally disturbing are the faxes Michael sent the boys, and the desperate manipulation he tried towards the end to stop his entire house of cards collapsing.

-The bottom line?
 Michael Jackson was probably a pedophile.
 His defenders were wrong.
-Their webpages and blog posts and Facebook groups (“TOP 10 PROVEN SAFECHUCK LIES!!! #MJINNOCENT”) are barricades built to defend a man who only exists inside their imagination.
+Their webpages and blog posts and Facebook groups (“TOP 10 PROVEN SAFECHUCK LIES!!! #MJINNOCENT”) are barricades built to defend a man who only exists in their imagination.

-Where does this leave Michael Jackson in the year 2020?
+So where does that leave Michael Jackson in the year 2020?
 Is he “cancelled”?
 Is that even possible?
 There’s a psychological term called “splitting” – an inability to view people as having both good and bad sides.
 Michael’s strongest defenders clearly love his music, and certain aspects of his personality (philanthropy, generosity, etc) inspired them.
 Claims that he molested children represent a threat to that image of Michael, which is why they argue themselves into logical pretzels defending him.